-A large-scale attack in Kiev leaves at least 15 dead and sparks European outrage.
+A large-scale attack in Kiev leaves 23 dead and sparks European outrage.

 The capital has been hit by missiles and drones in more than 20 locations; dozens were injured, and the EU and British Council headquarters were also damaged.

-According to information provided by the head of the city's military administration, Timur Tkachenko, Russia launched drones overnight—to confuse defenses—cruise missiles, and ballistic missiles at around twenty locations in the capital.
-A total of 31 missiles and more than 600 drones were fired.
-Nearly 100 buildings were damaged, including a shopping center, the European Union delegation in the city, and the building that houses the British Council headquarters, and thousands of windows were shattered.
-More than 60,000 people were left without power.
+According to information provided by the head of the city's military administration, Timur Tkachenko, Russia launched drones (to confuse defenses), cruise missiles, and ballistic missiles at around twenty points in the capital overnight.
+In total, 31 missiles and more than 600 drones.
+Nearly 100 buildings have been damaged, including a shopping mall, the European Union delegation in the city, and the building that houses the British Council headquarters, and thousands of windows have been shattered.
+More than 60,000 people have been left without power due to damage to various energy infrastructure.

-The Foreign Office has recalled the Russian ambassador in London to demand an explanation for the attack on the British Council headquarters.
-So has the European Union, which has summoned the Russian envoy to Brussels.
+The Foreign Office has summoned the Russian ambassador in London to demand an explanation for the attack on the British Council headquarters.
+The European Union has also done so, summoning the Russian envoy to Brussels.
 "No diplomatic mission should ever be a target," said Kaja Kallas, the EU's top diplomat.
-Meanwhile, this morning, Ursula von der Leyen said she was "outraged by the attack" and warned that "Russia must immediately stop its indiscriminate attacks on civilian infrastructure."
+This morning, Ursula von der Leyen said she was "outraged by the attack" and warned that "Russia must immediately stop its indiscriminate attacks on civilian infrastructure."

 One of the most serious impacts occurred in the Darnitsky district, where a five-story residential building took a direct hit.
 "Everything has been destroyed," Tkachenko said.
 The flames also affected a kindergarten and several apartment blocks.
 Emergency services are currently working around the clock to rescue people who may be trapped under the rubble and to extinguish the fires still burning in more than 20 locations.
 Kiev Mayor Vitaly Klychko reported that at least 30 people have had to be hospitalized.
 "This is a large-scale attack that has shaken the entire city," he said.